awelllle/uncomplex-io/content/blog/what-is-the-html-dom/index.md

 Because of the DOM, languages like JavaScript can “dress up” some areas of a webpage.

+This webpage you're currently scrolling through has a DOM.

-Because of the DOM, languages like JavaScript can “wear a hat” for example, on the “head” of a webpage,
+Because of the DOM, when you toggle that button on the top right corner of this page, Javascript changes the "outfit" of this page.

 The DOM is like a mannequin in the eyes of languages like JavaScript.